Jianwei-Wu-1/CISC849-Report/ReadMe.md

 Our project is now focusing on using the deep learning techniques to test on different tasks (datasets):

--First, we did our phrase one on the breast cancer image classification task.
+- First, we did our phrase one on the breast cancer image classification task.

--Second, we did our phrase two on malaria disease detection task.
+- Second, we did our phrase two on malaria disease detection task.